 In WhatsApp, you can turn off alerts for specific conversations.
 Start by opening a thread that’s becoming too noisy.
 Next, on Android, tap the three dots on the top right; on iOS, tap the group or contact name at the top of the screen.
-Pick the Mute option and then decide whether to silence alerts for eight hours, a week, or a year.
+Pick the Mute option and then decide whether to silence alerts for eight hours, a week, or always.

 If you prefer to chat on Facebook Messenger, you can still turn off notifications.
 First, open any thread in your conversation list.
 On Android, tap the Information button (an “i” icon) to the top right; on iOS, hit the conversation name up top.
-Then tap Notifications > Mute Conversation.
+Then tap the Mute icon (a bell) at the top of the screen.
 Finally, select a time period between 15 minutes and 24 hours, or opt to silence notifications until you manually restore them.